Monoclonal B-cell lymphocytosis: Treatment

 Low-count MBL is an indolent disorder that in virtually all individuals does not progress to a malignant phase.
 Overall survival in low count MBL does not differ from that found in age-matched healthy individuals.
 MBL-MZ is an exception to this rule: this disorder generally presents with high monoclonal B-cell counts and regardless of the level of these counts may progress to a malignant phase at a greater than that found in other forms of MBL.

 Depending on its phenotype (see above Table), high-count MBL progresses to CLL/SLL, mantle cell lymphoma, follicular lymphoma, splenic marginal zone lymphoma, or splenic lymphoma/leukemia unclassifiable at a rate of 1-2% per year whereas MBL-MZ progresses to a marginal zone B-cell lymphoma, Waldenström's macroglobulinemia, or Hairy cell leukemia at a ~3% per year.
 Factors predisposing to this progression in CLL/SLL MBL include the expression of CD38 cell-surface glycoprotein on the monoclonal B-cells, deletion of the short arm of chromosome 17 in these cells, high serum levels of beta-2 macroglobulin, and circulating B cell levels >10 billion/L. There is relatively little information on the features promoting the progression of atypical CLL/SLL MBL, non-CLL/SLL MBL, and MBL-MZ to their respective lymphomas.

 Individuals with high-count MBL (studies based primarily on the CLL/SLL phenotype) are at an increased risk for developing: 1) cancers of the breast, lung, and gastrointestinal tract in up to 13% of all cases; 2) autoimmune hemolytic anemia and immune thrombocytopenic purpura; 3) unexplained kidney disease as manifested by chronic kidney disease and/or the nephrotic syndrome; and 4) serious infections.
 While earlier studies suggested that only very high-count MBL (i.e. >10 billion B-cells/L) was associated with a decrease in survival, more recent studies indicate that high-count MBL (i.e. (i.e. >0.5 billion B-cells/L) do show a shorter overall survival.
 In addition to having very high numbers of B-cells, high-count CLL/SLL MLB patients whose monoclonal B cell clone lacks mutations in IGVH genes (see above section on genome abnormalities) or whose |β_{2} macroglobulin is elevated have a shorter survival.
 However, the shortened survival times in high-count CLL/SLL MBL does not appear due to its progression to CLL/SLL.
 Rather, this shortened survival appears due to the disorders' susceptibility to serious infections, other types of cancers, immune cytopenias, and renal disease.

 Recommended treatments for patients with high-count MBL and MBL-MZ include yearly follow-up evaluations to test for the malignant progression of their disorder and for the development of other forms of cancer, infections, immune cytopenias, and renal disease.
-It may also be beneficial to ensure that high-count MLB patients are up to date on vaccinations including those for influenza, pneumococcal pneumonia, and tetanus before they become more severely immunocompromised by the progression of their disorder.
+It may also be beneficial to ensure that high-count MBL patients are up to date on vaccinations including those for influenza, pneumococcal pneumonia, and tetanus before they become more severely immunocompromised by the progression of their disorder.
 In all cases live vaccines should be avoided in these individuals.